 It might seem odd to label a post about diacritics and ALT codes under "The Basics" when most people don't even know what the word "diacritic" means, nor have they used ALT codes.
 But you've seen diacritics, and quite possibly used them, even if you don't know what they are, so you definitely need to know how to add them when you're writing.
-And the easiest way to add them is with ALT code.
+And the easiest way to add them is with ALT codes.

 So, what is a diacritic?

 (Warning: If you've studied linguistics, philology or a European language to any extent you can probably skip down to the part about how to add them to your documents.
 For everyone else, read on.)